Ibrahimx29/IbrahimKarani/README.md

 - 👋 Hi, I’m @IbrahimKarani
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Web & Android Development Projects
 - 📫 How to reach me [...](https://www.linkedin.com/in/ibrahim-fuad)

 <!---